Vedant11-R/Redditbot/README.md

  ![this comment](https://github.com/Vedant11-R/Redditbot/blob/main/reddit%20screenshot.png?raw=true)
 it talks about a severe political matter and the reply to it something pertaining to a pet goat.
 Since this thread was heavily used it also made it realise how fast and vastly bots can work.
 ```
-len(comments)= 1014
+len(comments)= 978
-len(top_level_comments)= 3
+len(top_level_comments)= 1
-len(replies)= 1014
+len(replies)= 984
-len(valid_top_level_comments)= 3
+len(valid_top_level_comments)= 1
-len(not_self_replies)= 1009
+len(not_self_replies)= 981
-len(valid_replies)= 997
+len(valid_replies)= 959
 ========================================
-valid_comments= 1000
+valid_comments= 960
 ========================================

 ```
 The above table shows the amount of comments my bot made.

 ### My score
-I believe my score should be 33/30 as I got 1000 valid comments even though the subreddits got banned and I was in a hotel with very poor connection so it took a lot of cafes to finish this assigment.
+I believe my score should be 33/30 as I over 300 valid comments on the BotTown but as soon as I landed in New York I had 0 valid comments.
+Its been really difficult to keep running the file as the wifi in the hotel is terrible and i had to sit in cafes for hours just tp get the required comments.
+After hitting 960 (I recorded it as didnt wanna risk losing this record too) my valid comments started decreasing so I stopped running the file.
 I also did extra credit task 4(submissions.py)and got 200 submissions.
 I did extra credit 6(toplevelcomment.py) and 7(upvote.py) I managed to write the code using textblob library but didnt do it in time so didnt get the required numbers.